nightmode/feri/docs/advanced/unique-file-types.md

 ### Enabling Gzip

 Feri comes ready to create GZ compressed versions of files to live alongside their respective destination files.
 This is great if your web server can serve precompiled Gzip files to clients that support it.
-Less work for your web server and better than on the fly compression.
+Less bandwidth required for your web server and better than on the fly compression.

 To enable Gzip compressed versions of your destination files, add the following to your [custom config file](custom-config-file.md).